hughesadam87/pyparty/README.rst

 We sought to provide an API for managing labeled particles from real images.
 Scikit-image draw and measure modules laid the groundwork to the core functionality that ``pyparty`` attempts to streamline.

-I should also note that some of the inspiration can from the excellent ``Analyze Particles`` features in ImageJ_.
+I should also note that some of the inspiration came from the excellent ``Analyze Particles`` features in ImageJ_.

    .. _ImageJ : http://rsbweb.nih.gov/ij/